Shenmue: According to Suzuki, the three Shenmue games cover around 40% of the story he has planned. In 2015, he said he hoped the series would cover four or five games. Shenmue III includes a letter to fans from Suzuki expressing his hope to develop Shenmue IV. In 2020, Suzuki told IGN he had created Shenmue III "for the fans", and that he planned to give Shenmue IV more mainstream appeal. In 2024, fans purchased a 15-second advertisement on a Times Square video billboard to campaign for Shenmue IV. Gameplay

-In the Shenmue games, the player controls teenage martial arts pupil Ryo Hazuki as he investigates his father's murder.
-The player explores the Yokosuka, Hong Kong and Guilin open worlds, searching for clues, examining objects and talking to non-player characters for information.
+The player controls the teenage martial arts pupil Ryo Hazuki as he investigates his father's murder.
+They explore the Yokosuka, Hong Kong and Guilin open worlds, searching for clues, examining objects and talking to non-player characters for information.
 The games feature a 3D fighting system similar to Sega's Virtua Fighter series; Ryo can fight multiple opponents at once, and can practice moves to increase their power.
-In quick time events, the player must press the right combination of buttons at the right moment to succeed.Shenmue I and II feature a level of detail considered unprecedented for games at the time of their release.
+In quick time events, the player must press the right combination of buttons at the right moment to succeed.
+Shenmue III introduces a stamina system, whereby Ryo's hit points (HP) gradually decline as the player explores.
+If his HP drops too low, he loses the ability to sprint while exploring.
+Ryo can restore HP through sleeping and eating.Shenmue I and Shenmue II feature a level of detail considered unprecedented for games at the time of their release.
 Shops open and close, buses run to timetables, and characters have their own routines, each in accordance with the game's persistent clock.
 Ryo receives a daily allowance which can be spent on objects including food, raffle tickets, audio cassettes and capsule toys.
-There are several minigames; for example, Ryo can throw darts or play complete versions of Sega arcade games.
-He can earn money from minigames including driving forklift trucks, gambling, arm wrestling, fishing, and street fighting.
-The Dreamcast version of Shenmue II allow the player to import their save data from Shenmue, carrying over money, inventory items and martial arts moves.
+There are several minigames; for example, Ryo can throw darts or play complete versions of Sega arcade games, or earn money from minigames including driving forklift trucks, gambling, arm wrestling, fishing and street fighting.
+The Dreamcast version of Shenmue II allows the player to import their save data from Shenmue, carrying over money, inventory items and martial arts moves.